On a new theory of models for formal mathematical systems: Homomorphic and isomorphic structures of formal mathematical languages

-Now we can directly follow Conditions (5),(6) and (7) in order to obtain any structure for $[M;\mathcal{L}]$ with prescribed relations between strings over the alphabet $A$.
-We can also study the recursively enumerable relations in \cite[(1.12)]{Ku}, which is of interest because results like \cite[Theorem 3.5,Theorem 3.6]{Ku2} provide us with natural models of formal systems including structural induction.
-But this requires more effort because we must also provide names for equivalence classes of strings. \end{exa}
+Now we can directly follow Conditions (5),(6) and (7) in order to obtain a special structure for $[M;\mathcal{L}]$ with prescribed relations between strings over the alphabet $A$.
+But there results a more general formal language if we omit the third rule for the generation of $\mathcal{L}$, and structures with strings behave \textit{very differently} with respect to these two languages.
+We can also study the recursively enumerable relations in \cite[(1.12)]{Ku}, which is of interest because \cite[Theorem 3.5,Theorem 3.6]{Ku2} give us natural models of formal systems including structural induction.
+Then we must also take into account equivalence classes of strings. \end{exa}

 Now we return to the general situation.
 In the sequel we consider a formal language $[M;\mathcal{L}]$ with $M=[A;P]$.
 Let $\mathcal{D}_j$ be a structure for $[M;\mathcal{L}]$ with universe $\mathcal{D}_{j,*}$ and the set of names $\mathcal{N}_j$ for $j=1,2,3$, respectively.
 We put